synergyjs/synergyjs.org/pages/api.md

   - `observedAttributes` (array) An array containing the element attributes that you want to observe.
   - `shadowRoot` (string) A string representing the shadow _mode_.
 Can be one of either "open" or "closed".
-If this option is omitted, then Shadow DOM is not used.
+If this option is omitted, then Shadow DOM is not used and `<slot>` functionality is polyfilled.

 #### factory